OdaiHatemESE/dls-react-moe/docs/AZURE_DEVOPS_QUICKSTART.md

 # Azure DevOps Setup Guide - Quick Start

+> **💡 First Time Setup**: When you first run the pipeline, Azure DevOps will prompt you to authorize resources (Agent Pool, Environments, Secure Files).
+Simply click **"Permit"** or **"Authorize"** for each prompt.
+This is a one-time security authorization.

 ## Step 1: Upload .env Files to Azure DevOps Secure Files

 Since `.env.test` and `.env.production` contain secrets, they should NOT be committed to your repository.
 Instead, you'll store them securely in Azure DevOps Library.